deltachat/deltachat-pages/en/help.md

 ### What are the advantages of Delta Chat compared to other messengers?

 - _Independent_ of any company or services. _You_ own your data.
-- Your data is not saved on a central server; this way, in contrast to most other messengers, Delta Chat even protects your metadata (who writes to whom?)
+- Your data is not saved on a central server unless all users are using the same e-mail servers
 - You do not distribute your address book to anyone.
 - _Fast_ by the use of Push-IMAP.
 - _Largest userbase_ - recipients _not_ using Delta Chat can be reached as well.